intjelic/python-sfml/doc/sphinx/source/documentation/graphics.rst

    or a memory.
 The necessary shortcuts are defined so that you don't need an image first for the most common cases.
-However, if you want to perform some modifications on the pixels before creating the final texture, you can load your file to a :class:`sfml.graphics.Image`, do whatever you need with the pixels, and then call :func:`Texture.load_from_image`.
+However, if you want to perform some modifications on the pixels before creating the final texture, you can load your file to an :class:`sfml.graphics.Image`, do whatever you need with the pixels, and then call :func:`Texture.load_from_image`.